Skip to main content

 While capacity is limited this year, the University offers many outstanding resources that support students throughout their academic journey.
 New Start provides early access to these supports in a structured summer environment, but all students are able to take advantage of these same resources once they begin at the university.

-While participation is not required, we strongly encourage taking advantage of New Start if you have been invited.
+While accepting the opportunity is not required, we strongly encourage taking advantage of New Start if you have been invited.
 Every student’s journey is different, and this program is designed to help you begin your University of Arizona experience with added support, connection, and confidence.
 By participating, you will have the opportunity to build academic skills, connect with campus resources, and get a head start on your transition to the University.

 Coursework & Structure